 Campus Recreation coordinates the recreational sport facilities, programs and services for the University community.
 More than 3300 students, faculty, staff, alumni and guests, participate daily in one or more of the various activities offered at the Campus Recreation and Wellness Center (CRWC).
 It is the primary goal of Campus Recreation to provide quality programs and facilities that engage all participants from the casual beginner to the highly skilled competitor.
 Through participation in recreational activities, individuals gain a full appreciation of the physiological, psychological and social values of recreation and a better sense of their own ability to function productively in both a cooperative and competitive environment.

 The Campus Recreation and Wellness Center (CRWC) is located on the corner of University Drive and Calhoun Road.
 Included in the 264,000 square-foot facility are three gyms (the Main Gym with three basketball/4 volleyball /4 badminton courts; the Center Court with two basketball courts; and the Multi Activity Court; 24,000 square feet of fitness equipment; a 53-foot high climbing wall; six racquetball and two squash courts; a 70-meter indoor competition pool with diving facilities, a dry sauna and a hot tub; an outdoor leisure pool with a hot tub and a sand volleyball court; an outdoor equipment rental shop; six multi-purpose rooms; class/meeting rooms; office space; showers and dressing areas with more than 2,400 lockers available to rent; over 500 day lockers; and a Smoothie King.
 Membership to the facility and your Cougar Card is required for entry to the CRWC.
+Students become members for the semester in which they are registered for class and pay student fees.
 Hours of operation are available online at www.uh.edu/recreation.

 |CRWC - Welcome Desk